-At Briefme Media (a division of Didit), our mission is to inform and entertain, while helping nonprofits you love.
-Therefore, we pledge to donate 50% of our net advertising revenue (after ad-serving/technology costs, traffic acquisition costs, direct content production costs, and direct sales costs) to selected US nonprofits (501c3 orgs).
+At Briefme (a division of AIM), our mission is to inform and entertain, while helping nonprofits you love.
+Therefore, we pledge to donate 50 percent of our net advertising revenue (after ad-serving/technology costs, traffic acquisition costs, direct content production costs, and direct sales costs) to selected US nonprofits (501c3 orgs).
 Registered users and contributors help us decide how to allocate our donation pool in the following way:

 a) Content creation / co-creation: The content creator or co-creator (working with our team) is instrumental in the process of publishing.
-Therefore, they get a say in how we split the 50% of net ad revenue charity pot we pledge to donate.
+Therefore, they get a say in how we split the 50 percent of net ad revenue charity pot we pledge to donate.

 b) Content consumption (reading, viewing, listening): Your attention is what powers the system.
 Sponsors, and advertisers pay us because you are engaged in consumption of content.
 You are critically important so your choice of cause (category or individual nonprofit) is important.
 Register in order to select your default cause.
 If you don’t register the value of your participation goes into our “Special Causes” bucket where we deploy it when the team sees a need due to natural disaster, or other crisis.

 c) Content sharing (via social media, email or other digital means): People and organizations share the content they love.
 You as a reader/viewer, businesses (including sponsors) and nonprofits engage in sharing which brings more readers/viewers growing the donation pool.
 Sharing behavior is rewarded with a vote when it’s in play (not every visitor is the result of a share).